-- Try to maximize (not minimize) your options.

-Look for win-win solutions, or compromises, in which both parties get something they want. - Find a way to make their decision easy

-- During the meeting, seat people side by side, facing the "problem"-- a blank chalkboard or large pad of paper for writing down ideas.
-The facilitator will remind people of the purpose of the meeting, review the ground rules, and ask participants to agree to those rules. - During the brainstorming session, the facilitator will write down all ideas on the chalkboard or pad.
+- Work on coming up with as many ideas as possible.
+Don't judge or criticize the ideas yet -- that might prevent people from thinking creatively. - Try to maximize (not minimize) your options.
+Look for win-win solutions, or compromises, in which both parties get something they want. - Find a way to make their decision easy - During the meeting, seat people side by side, facing the "problem"-- a blank chalkboard or large pad of paper for writing down ideas.
+The facilitator will remind people of the purpose of the meeting, review the ground rules, and ask participants to agree to those rules.

+• During the brainstorming session, the facilitator will write down all ideas on the chalkboard or pad.

-4. CHOOSE THE BEST
+4. CHOOSE THE BEST RESOLUTION

-Refer the meeting you will heed to decide which resolution is best.
+After the meeting, you will need to decide which resolution is best.
 Review your brainstorming ideas.
 Star the best ideas - these are what you will work with during the conflict resolution process.